Disable Background Apps on Windows 11

-Windows loads some apps in the background so they can find info, send notifications, receive updates, and do other things, even if you’re not using them.
-If you have a lot of apps running in the background, they can lead to poor performance at times.
+Windows runs certain applications in the background to gather information, send notifications, receive updates, and perform other tasks, even when you’re not actively using them.
+However, having many apps running in the background can sometimes lead to poor performance.

 How to turn off running background apps in Windows 11

-You can disable apps from running from the System settings pane in the background.
+You can disable apps from running in the background in the System settings.

 Windows 11 has a centralized location for the majority of its settings.
 Everything can be done, from system configurations to creating new users and updating Windows from its System Settings pane.